Joyel251/Joyel251/README.md

 "Design is not just what it looks like.
 Design is how it works."
 ```

-I believe in the marriage of form and function, where aesthetics enhance usability rather than compete with it.
-Every pixel has purpose, every animation has meaning, and every interaction improves the user experience.
+I believe in creating digital experiences that balance form and function.
+My approach focuses on intuitive interfaces and clean code that work together to deliver meaningful user experiences.

 <div align="center">